Unit 1 - Practice Quiz

 C. The administrative rules of a hospital

-D. The study of psychic abilities
+D. The treatment of mental disorders

 32 If a psychologist administers a test to a friend or family member, this creates a:

-B. More valid result
+A. More valid result

-D. Better testing environment
+C. Better testing environment

 33 Which level of measurement allows for the calculation of a mean and has equal intervals but no true zero (e.g., temperature in Celsius)?